Correlations in Circular Quantum Cascades: Abstract

 \section{Abstract}

 We introduce a one-way, one-quantum cascade, whereby a single excitation proceeds one-directionwise in a ladder of energy levels.
 This makes a variation from more famous two-way cascades where the excitation can go up and down following its excitation or relaxation in the ladder.
 We provide closed-form solutions for two-photon correlation functions between any transitions in such circular cascades.
-We discuss how the rich correlations that result from what appears to be an extremely simple implementation, are essentially those which have been entertained from complex architectures relying on strongly-correlated, many-body physics or cavity QED effects.
+We discuss how the rich correlations that result from what appears to be an extremely simple implementation, are essentially those which have been obtained from complex architectures relying on strongly-correlated, many-body physics or cavity QED effects, and might constitute the liquid phase of the new family of time materials.